New York City's only surfing beach is finally primed for overnight tourists

 At the time of my visit, Tacoway Beach was only offering takeaway taco boxes.
 But at $15 a pop, I instead opted for fish tacos with a view at The Wharf, a low-key bar and grill that Traugott calls a hidden gem.

 These fried fish tacos came two to an order but had enough fillings for closer to four tacos.
-While you can find some hipster Brooklyn prices in the Rockaways, I found most to be reasonably priced.
+While you can find some hipster Brooklyn prices in the Rockaways, I found most things to be reasonably priced.

 Tacos aren't the only thing to seek out though.